ejb6/stacktrends.ph/README.md

 1. Download/clone this repo.
 Go into the repo's directory (where `sample_query.py` is located).
 2. Create a Python file and write `from scraper import scrape` on the beginning of the file.
+3. Include the `scrape` function with correct inputs (check for samples in `sample_query.py`).
-3. Run the python file you created.
+4. Run the python file you created.
 This should output one or more CSV files.
-4. CSV files can be opened using a spreadsheet software.
+5. CSV files can be opened using a spreadsheet software.

 The CSV files can be easily converted to any other useful data format (like JSON).